wp-plugins/modal-dialog/readme.txt

 1. Upload the modal-dialog folder to the /wp-content/plugins/ directory of your web site.
 1. Activate the plugin in the Wordpress Admin.
 1. Using the Configuration Panel for the plugin, configure as desired
+1. Dialogs can also be assigned to posts/pages within the editor

 == Changelog ==

+= 2.0 =
+* Adds ability to define multiple modal dialogs
+* Adds ability of assigning a modal dialog to a post/page in editor

 = 1.2.3 =
 * Added button to easily delete all cookies for a site from admin panel to facilitate testing